stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 model and the presenter that is responsible for packing the data from the model into a DTO that the presenter then uses to set the view's contents.

+FIXME: The application model approach assumes that there are multiple View/Controllers acting on the same application model, but in practice it's very rare that an application model is generic enough to be applicable to multiple views or controllers, exactly because its state is designed to satisfy the visual needs of a specific View.